fbertram/WPnGit/README.md

 * ssh into your hosting provider, and clone the git repository.
 Make sure you set things up to store credentials.
 * launch the script `DEPLOY_TO_HOST.bat` locally this will ssh into your host and call the script `deploy_to_host.sh` on the host.

 That's it!
 Once the script completes, your site should be updated.
+Please note that the way things are implemented right now, this is a one-way street.
+Your database on the host will be completely overwritten with the copy from localhost.

 For reference, this is what the `deploy_to_host.sh` script does:

 * This script will perform the following operations:
 * pull the latest version from the git repository
 * copy files.
 By default, it will only copy files in `wp-content/uploads`, but you can (and should) edit the scripts to also copy other files you need.
 For us, that's custom plugins and child themes.
 * update the WordPress core, themes, and plugins.
 We want to make sure that this happens both locally and on the host, to make sure things stay compatible.
-* backup the current database in the `backup` folder, inside your git repository
+* backup the current database in the `backup` folder, inside your git repository.
+You can use this backup in case something goes wrong.
-* reset the current database, and import the new one from the git repository
+* reset the current database, and import the new one from the git repository.

 As indicated in the text, you might want to apply some customizations to the script.
+Some things to think about:

+* include further files or folders you want copied from the repository.
+You have the full WordPress install from localhost in the repository, only exception being `wp-config.php`.
+It is really up to you which files you feel you want to replace.
+* possibly save/ restore some data from the hosted site, e.g. user data.
+This is most important for sites users can sign up/ subscribe to.

 ## Command Line Stuff